-Recently, our CEO, Andrew Cook published his thoughts on how an inbound contact centre should measure their success (check out his eBook here).
+Recently, our CEO, Andrew Cook published his thoughts on how an inbound contact centre should measure their success (check out his eBook on his LinkedIn profile).
 We sat down with him to chat about his insight.

 Q: Tell us what putting a Man on the Moon has to do with contact centre measurement?